 Inclusion on the HAIL site database does not mean that the soil must be tested.
-However, if you have reason to believe your soil is definitely contaminated or you want to know for your own information, you could get it tested.
+However, if you have reason to believe your soil is definitely contaminated and your want to know for your even information and a source of the so get it tested.